 I’m including my review of the options for the Conceptual Chemistry online courses to provide more details.

-The full course option presents the lessons under six units: Elements of Chemistry, Atomic Particles, Atoms and Molecules are Sticky, Chemical Reactions, The Chemistry of Life, and Environmental Chemistry.
-There are five to seven classes per unit in the full course.
+The honors-level course option presents the lessons under six units: Elements of Chemistry, Atomic Particles, Atoms and Molecules are Sticky, Chemical Reactions, The Chemistry of Life, and Environmental Chemistry.
+There are five to seven modules per unit in the full course.
 Contextual Chemistry has only four units: Chemistry in the Environment, Energy Resources, The Chemistry of Water, and The Chemistry of Life.
 Unit headings in the other two courses also change to reflect the differing emphases.
 Despite the unit headings, all of the courses cover all of the basic topics vital to chemistry, such as elements, particles, bonds, etc.

 Videos vary from just a few minutes to about ten minutes in length, but there might be up to three or four videos for a section—and sometimes there are none.
 Videos might feature the author teaching a concept with animations on a screen; the author performing an experiment in his lab; the author filmed on location somewhere; a Hawaiian couple, Kai and Maile, interviewing a scientist about his work; Kai and Maile performing an experiment; or something else.
 You might expect educational videos like these to be somewhat serious, but these videos are purposefully silly and casual, even corny.
 Some are more scientifically interesting than others, and some are downright fascinating.

-For each class, there are a Class Reading Quiz and a Video Quiz; both are taken online and scored automatically.
+For each class, there are a Module Reading Quiz and a Video Quiz; both are taken online and scored automatically.
 The printable activity pages have various types of questions that assess comprehension as well as deeper thinking.
-The activity pages are PDF files linked on the FYI page for each class, and these two or three pages are used for the entire week.
+The activity pages are PDF files linked on the FYI page for each module, and these two or three pages are used for the entire week.
 Answer keys for the activity pages are in a file linked on the FYI page for the second chapter of the first unit.
 The activity pages are attractively formatted, and they are much more appealing than just answering questions from the textbook.
 Nevertheless, Suchocki also sometimes assigns selected questions from the textbook as well.
 In addition, Suchocki presents a Poster assignment that will require a good bit of research plus presentation to an audience.

 Unit exams and answer keys are included at the end of each unit.
 Suchocki presents an unusual approach for taking the exams that you can read about when it’s time for the first exam.